-Individually-based social reputation mechanisms are often the most prone to Sybil attacks, as there exists no other external notion on which to base reputation calculations.
+Little work has been done on individually-based social reputation mechanisms recently.
+This can mainly be blamed on the common vulnerability that these reputation systems are often prone to Sybil attacks, as identities can be created on the fly and no entity can distinguish between an original entity and their copies [21].
 While MeritRank proposes a number of strategies towards tolerating such attacks, it recognizes their existence and its inability towards preventing them.
 Arguably the most effective defense against Sybil attacks is the usage of fixed identity's and disabling the arbitrary creation of new virtual entities.
-An example of such fixed identity is the European Digital Identity [51], which will enable EU residents to claim a single online identity.
-An external party verifying or providing an entity's identity is said to be the only way of preventing Sybil attacks [40], as identities cannot instantly be created without the external party's permission and verification.
+An example of such fixed identity is the European Digital Identity [41], which will enable EU residents to claim a single online identity.
+An external party verifying or providing an entity's identity is said to be the only way of preventing Sybil attacks [21], as identities cannot instantly be created without the external party's permission and verification.